 AGE APPROPRIATE – Research can and does guide us towards the age at which babies are best weaned.
 It is certainly not a certain week of life – e.g. week 17 or 24, as is commonly presented as fact.
 It is rather a window of around 4 months in which sensible weaning should begin.
 The ideal window starts from 4 months and anytime in the months thereafter is great to start solids.
 If your baby does not enjoy the first few mouthfuls and mealtimes are stressful, there is also no harm in stopping and then trying again a few weeks later.

 BABY FRIENDLY – As your little one grows, he develops self-regulation, which is the ability to manage his own physiology, emotions and behaviour.
 Feeding is one area where self-regulation is mastered.
 Being baby-friendly is all about facilitating his own self-mastery in all areas, including feeding, right through the toddler years.
 It is the best way to prevent fussy toddler eating.

 Science, knowledge and the advice of your clinic sister create a basis for weaning but the exact journey involves teamwork between your baby and you.
 As with all wonderful journeys in life, it involves collaboration.
 COLLAB weaning will change not only the way to wean your baby but so many aspects of your parenting journey, making parenting your little one a sensational journey, a respectful nurturing of a life for long term physical and emotional health.

-From Weaning Sense by Meg Faure and Kath Megaw – For more details on what makes up COLLAB weaning, read Weaning Sense (Quivertree) – not only a brilliant guide but also a fabulously designed recipe book.
+Taken from Weaning Sense by Meg Faure and Kath Megaw.
+For more information about COLLAB weaning, read Weaning Sense (Quivertree) – a brilliant guide to weaning and a fabulously designed recipe book.